Estrobolome: Etymology and history

-The modern idea of the estrobolome has come to life in efforts to understand gene sets in the the human gut microbiome by way of metagenomics and enzymology.
+The modern idea of the estrobolome has come to life in efforts to understand gene sets in the human gut microbiome by way of metagenomics and enzymology.
 Reviews have supported evidence linking gut microbial β-glucuronidase activity to systemic estrogen levels and hormone responsive physiology, suggesting that the estrobolome is a functional part of the microbiome with clinical relevance.
 By the 2020s, the estrobolome had become a known term in microbiology research with reviews noting its potential connection to menopause, breast cancer, disease, and other estrogen responsive conditions.